ttlion/sdtDBN/README.md

 ## Current release

-The program is currently in its version v0.0.1 and can be downloaded [here](sdtDBN_v0_0_1.jar).
+The program is currently in its version v0.0.1 and can be downloaded [here](sdtDBN_v0_0_1.jar), being released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 The program comes as an executable jar and its usage is explained and exemplified in this webpage.

 ## External libraries